 The NC Cotton Variety Performance Calculator can be found in the Extension cotton portal.

 Facebook page—Join our cotton Facebook group for short cotton production updates and information.
 You can post pictures, experiences, and questions.

 Twitter notifications—Follow @NCCotton to receive notifications on your phone or computer when new information is added to these sites.
-Set up a Twitter account.
+You can set up a Twitter account at twitter.com.